fmzquant/strategies/窄幅震荡内收突破策略Narrow-Range-Inside-Day-Breakout-Strategy.md

 ||

-This is an SEO optimized article about the Narrow Range Inside Day Breakout Strategy:

 ### Strategy Overview

 The narrow range inside day breakout strategy identifies narrow range oscillations and inside day close breakouts for long-only trend following.
 It generates long signals when price narrowing, inside day, and SMA slope up all emerge to capture post-breakout trends.